 Title IX prohibits gender discrimination, including sexual harassment, domestic and dating violence, sexual assault, and stalking.
 If you have experienced sexual harassment or sexual violence, you can receive confidential support and advocacy at the Campus Advocacy Resources & Education (CARE) Office by calling (831) 502-2273.
 In addition, Counseling & Psychological Services (CAPS) can provide confidential, counseling support, (831) 459-2628.
 You can also report gender discrimination directly to the University’s Title IX Office, (831) 459-2462.
 Reports to law enforcement can be made to UCPD, (831) 459-2231 ext.
 1. For emergencies call 911.

 Consider including a content advisory if your course includes highly charged content.
 Content advisories give people the forewarning necessary for them to make use of the strategies that will decrease the harmfulness of encountering triggering material.
 They are not intended to censure instructors nor invite students to avoid material that challenges them.
 On the contrary, warning students of challenging material can help their engagement by giving them the ability to take charge of their own health and learning.
-Consider including a Trigger warning for content that may cause intense physiological and psychological symptoms.
+Consider including a content advisory for content that may cause intense physiological and psychological symptoms.

 In our in-class and online discussions and dialogues, we will have the opportunity to explore challenging, high-stakes issues and increase our understanding of different perspectives.
 Our conversations may not always be easy.
 We sometimes will make mistakes in our speaking and our listening.
 Sometimes we will need patience or courage or imagination or any number of qualities in combination to engage our texts, our classmates, and our own ideas and experiences.
 We will always need respect for others.
 Thus, an important aim of our classroom interactions will be for us to increase our facility with difficult conversations that arise inside issues of social justice, politics, economics, morality, religion, and other issues where reasonable people often hold diverse perspectives.
 This effort will ultimately deepen our understanding and allow us to make the most of being in a community with people of many backgrounds, experiences, and positions.